Skip to main content

 When do we come back for more vaccinations?

-If your child has had an influenza vaccine for the first time, they will need a second dose four weeks later.
+If your child has certain medical conditions and has had an influenza vaccine for the first time, they will need a second dose 4 weeks later.
 After that, it is recommended that your child gets one dose of an influenza vaccine every year before influenza season.

-The next age-specific vaccinations are recommended for teenagers.
+The next age-specific vaccinations are recommended for teenagers aged 12–13 years.
 Teens need booster doses of some of the vaccines they have already had, plus a vaccine to protect them from the human papillomavirus (HPV).
 HPV can cause cancers of the mouth, throat and reproductive organs.

 What if I still have questions?